mori-b/aioconnectors/README.md

 -await\_response is False by default, set it to True if your coroutine calling send\_message expects a response value.
 In such a case, the remote peer has to answer with response\_id equal to the request\_id.
 This is shown in aioconnectors\_test.py.
 -wait\_for\_ack is not recommended for high throughputs, since it slows down dramatically.
-Basic testing showed a rate of 10 messages per second instead of more than 1000 messages per second.
+Basic testing showed a rate of 10 messages per second instead of thousands messages per second.

 The send\_message\_await\_response method is the same as send_message, but automatically sets await_response to True.